Milestone 5: Route guards

 Accordingly, a routing guard can return an

-and the router will wait for the observable to resolve to true
+Observable or a Promise and the router will wait for the observable to resolve to true or false.

 The router supports multiple guard interfaces: